 Indicator 12 Net gain to local biodiversity measured through biodiversity offsetting agreements.
-Target Net Gain Related Policy Key Statement EN4 - Biodiversity and Geodiversity Result Over the monitoring period there has been 1 biodiversity offsetting agreement.
-The target of a net gain has therefore been met.
+Target Net Gain Related Policy Key Statement EN4 - Biodiversity and Geodiversity Result Over the monitoring period there has been no biodiversity offsetting agreements.

 Indicator 14 Number of sites granted permission against Natural England advice.
 Target zero Related Policy Key Statement EN4 - Biodiversity and Geodiversity Result Zero.
 Target has been met.
-Over the monitoring period, Natural England responded to 64 planning applications but did not raise an objection to any on the basis of geodiversity or biodiversity.
+Over the monitoring period, Natural England responded to 6 planning applications but did not raise an objection to any on the basis of geodiversity or biodiversity.
 Therefore no applications have been granted contrary to Natural England advice on this issue.

-Indicator 15 (i) Change in areas and populations of biodiversity importance, including:(i) Change in priority habitats and species by type and; Change in areas designated for their intrinsic environmental value including sites of international, national, regional or local significance.
+Indicator 15 (i) Change in areas and populations of biodiversity importance, including: (i) Change in priority habitats and species by type and; Change in areas designated for their intrinsic environmental value including sites of international, national, regional or local significance.
 Target Zero Related Policy Key Statement EN4 - Biodiversity and Geodiversity Result Zero.
 Target met.
 Information set out below i) The priority habitats and species within Ribble Valley are set out in the Lancashire Biodiversity Action Plan.